By early 2024, the sales team was promising things the system couldn't deliver.

 Payments = installments and charges tied to cycles.

-Seems obvious now, but it was literally a philosophical shift, like an evangelization.
-We weren't just adding features, we were teaching the product to "speak the business" the way sales sold it and finance billed it.
+We weren't just adding features, we were teaching the product to "speak fluent business" the way sales sold it and finance billed it.
+So, yeah, patchwork realness.

 The BackOffice became the engine room